christarazi/sessionctrl/README.md

 # sessionctrl
-A Python script to manage your X session - save, restore, &amp; move windows
+A Python script to manage your X session - save, restore, &amp; move windows.

+Currently in development...